Audio equipment testing: Subjectivists

-Subjectivist Harry Pearson, long-time editor of the audiophile magazine The Absolute Sound has stated:
+Subjectivist Harry Pearson, long-time editor of The Absolute Sound, an audiophile magazine, has stated:

 "We believe that the sound of music, unamplified, occurring in a real space is a philosophic absolute against which we may judge the performance of devices designed to reproduce music."

-Subjectivists rely on demonstrations and comparisons, but believe there are problems in applying double-blind methods to comparisons of audio devices.
+Subjectivists rely on demonstrations and comparisons but believe there are problems in applying double-blind methods to comparisons of audio devices.
 They believe that a relaxing environment and sufficient time measured in days or weeks is necessary for the discriminating ear to do its work.

-Subjectivists believe that careful individual listening is an appropriate tool for discovering the true worth of a device or treatment, and will generally acquire equipment that suits their own listening or style preferences as opposed to measurable equipment performance.

-Subjectivists are likely to de-emphasize or ignore the potential impact of placebo and confirmation bias on subjective listening tests.
+They believe that careful individual listening is an appropriate tool for discovering the true worth of a device or treatment, and will generally acquire equipment that suits their own listening or style preferences as opposed to measurable equipment performance.
+They are also likely to de-emphasize or ignore the potential impact of placebo and confirmation bias on subjective listening tests.

-Some audiophile equipment designers and consumers are obsessed over seemingly irrelevant details.
-Many components, for instance, are able to reproduce frequencies higher than the limit of human hearing—20 kHz.
-Some sources, such as FM radio, will not reproduce frequencies higher than 15 or 16 kHz.

 Subjectivists claim that experienced listeners can be relied upon for valid advice on how equipment sounds.
 British Hi-fi critic, Martin Colloms, writes that "the ability to assess sound quality is not a gift, nor is it the feature of a hyperactive imagination; it is simply a learned skill", which can be acquired by example, education and practice.
 In any event, the eventual purchase decision will be made by the end-user, whose "perception is reality" and can be influenced by factors other than the equipment's actual performance.